-Chole Masala is a popular Indian dish of white chickpeas in a spicy and tangy gravy.
+Chole recipe is a popular Indian dish of white chickpeas in a spicy and tangy gravy.
 In North India, this dish is called ‘chole masala,’ or simply ‘chole’.
-No matter what you call it, this is a tasty vegetarian curry dish that you should definitely try making yourself!
+No matter what you call it, this is a tasty lentil curry dish that you should definitely try making yourself!

 Chana is the Hindi word and Chole is the Punjabi word for chickpeas.
 In Hindi, the word masala means a mixture of spices.
 When the word masala shows up in a dish – like this Chole Masala or Paneer Butter Masala, for example – it specifically refers to a spiced gravy.